ceciliacloud/Project2-web-stack-implementation-lemp/README.md

 Fortunately, AWS offers a Free Tier for newly registered account users.
 This enables users to try out some AWS services free of charge within certain usage limits.
 For this project, we will utilize the EC2 (Elastic Compute Cloud) service, which is covered by the Free Tier!

 Let's begin by setting up a virtual environment.
 First, create a free account on AWS.
-Once you have created your account, [login](https://aws.amazon.com/) as the IAM user, using your credentials.
+Once you have created your account, [sign in](https://aws.amazon.com/) as the IAM user, using your credentials.

 ![](./images/login.png)

 Once you have signed-in to your AWS account, navigate to the top-right of the screen and select your preferred region (this should be the closest region to your physical location).
-￼

 ![](./images/selectregion.png)

 After you have selected your region, navigate to the search bar and type in EC2.
 Select the EC2 service that appears.